 Roads paved within the past five years are subject to a street opening moratorium, except in emergency conditions as determined by the Superintendent of Public Works.
 In such circumstances, the DPW may require that the permanent patch be treated by a process (i.e. infra-red, microwave, or curb-to-curb) that will ensure that the patch is integrated into the existing bituminous surface in a seamless manner.
 The DPW will consider petitions to waive the five-year moratorium on a case-by-case basis.

-View the Moratorium Street List (PDF).
+View the Street List Moratorium (PDF).

 Inspections of all concrete and curbing is required prior to setting or pouring.
 Please contact DPW Highway Department at least 24 hours in advance of work to schedule an inspection.